Skip to main content

 What Are Challenges for Sustainable Supply Chains?

-Sustainability may sound promising in concept, but implementing it in supply chains isn’t always easy.
+Sustainability may sound promising in theory, but implementing it in supply chains isn’t always easy.
 They can be long and complicated, posing various challenges to achieving sustainable change.

 Reducing Waste

-Wasteful processes cost companies and consumers money while adding to solid waste in landfills.
+Wasteful processes and overproduction cost companies and consumers money while adding to solid waste in landfills.

 Reducing Emissions

-To reduce the release of greenhouse gasses and hazardous chemicals, companies have to look beyond their own immediate operations.
-CDP, an organization that helps businesses with environmental reporting, finds that suppliers produce 11 times more emissions than companies’ own operations.
+To reduce the release of greenhouse gasses and hazardous chemicals, companies must look beyond their own immediate operations.

 Ensuring Supplier Compliance